Paying it Forward

 Random Acts of Kindness – Downtown Sudbury

-In 2015, I created a grassroots project called Random Acts of Kindness Downtown Sudbury.
-The idea was simple: in the middle of winter on my birthday, I rallied up a bunch of friends, created a facebook event to gather coats, scarves, hats and mitts, and we hung coats on poles throughout the downtown core so that anyone in need could take one—no questions asked.
+In 2015, I was scrolling on social media and saw a post about people hanging coats on poles for those in need and it really spoke to me.
+I figured, why not do this downtown in Sudbury?
+Within a week, I created a facebook event, shared it with my network, and was shocked at how many people came forward to help out, thus created a grassroots project called Random Acts of Kindness Downtown Sudbury.
+The idea was simple: Rally up a bunch of friends, create a facebook event to gather coats, scarves, hats and mitts, and hang them on poles throughout the downtown core so that anyone in need could take one—no questions asked.
 It was about accessibility, dignity, and compassion.

 This small act of kindness grew into something much larger, inspiring others to get involved and sparking media coverage, and turned into a Rotary event that helped spread the message.